NEC ReferenceNEC 2023 · 2026 · Updated May 2026

 210.12 AFCI Protection

-Arc-fault circuit interrupters are required in kitchens, family rooms, dining rooms, living rooms, parlors, libraries, dens, bedrooms, sunrooms, recreation rooms, closets, hallways, laundry areas, and similar rooms per NEC 2023.
-AFCI detects dangerous arcing that can cause fires.
+Arc-fault circuit interrupters detect dangerous arcing that can cause electrical fires.
+Under NEC 2023 Section 210.12(B), AFCI is required for all 120V, single-phase, 15A and 20A branch circuits supplying outlets in: kitchens, family rooms, dining rooms, living rooms, parlors, libraries, dens, bedrooms, sunrooms, recreation rooms, closets, hallways, laundry areas, and similar rooms or areas.

 210.52 Dwelling Receptacle Requirements

-Wall receptacles: every wall space 2 feet or wider needs a receptacle so no point along the wall is more than 6 feet from an outlet.
-Countertop: every section needs a receptacle so no point is more than 24 inches from an outlet.
-Island: at least one per first 9 sq ft of countertop.
+Wall receptacles per 210.52(A): every wall space 2 feet or wider needs a receptacle, positioned so no point along the floor line is more than 6 feet from an outlet.
+This effectively means a receptacle every 12 feet maximum.
+Countertop receptacles per 210.52(C): receptacles must be placed so no point along the wall line is more than 24 inches from an outlet, measured horizontally.

 210.8 GFCI Requirements